TheBlueHeron/BlueHeron.Collections.CharTrie/BENCHMARKS.md

+The memory usage values below were calculated in a very crude way that is not guaranteed to be accurate.

-First run (on old laptop)
+## First run (on old laptop)

-Debug Trace:
+### Debug Trace:
 |--------|-----------|
 | Object |      Size |
 |--------|-----------|